Adiactive/GymToolMan/README.md

 Register periodically at pre-determined intervals, see [schedule docs](https://schedule.readthedocs.io/en/stable/)

-Set the timer to `xx:59` to log in in advance so the registration can begin as soon as the timer hits the hour.
+Optional: Set the timer to `xx:59` to log in in advance so the registration can begin as soon as the timer hits the hour.